On 26th February 1852, the bravery of the soldiers aboard the troopship HM

 The following people contributed towards the establishment of the website:

-Casper Geldenhuys, who initiated the idea of creating a site and who gave continuous
+Casper Geldenhuys, who initiated the idea of creating a site and who gave continuous input and help

 David Bevan, author of the book "Stand Fast", who gave permission to use anything from his book